 When it comes to user experiences and performance marketing, having 100% confidence in the accuracy of your linking and attribution is a must.
 It’s what allows you to accurately calculate your return on ad spend (RoAS), and provide world-class app experiences to drive increased conversion and retention rates.

-At Branch, we pride ourselves on our matching accuracy — in fact we have a parameter +match_guaranteed that we return with every Branch link to indicate our confidence in the match.
+At Branch, we pride ourselves on our attribution accuracy — in fact we have a parameter +match_guaranteed that we return with every Branch link to indicate our confidence in the match.

-With the increase in accuracy of the fingerprinting matching method when using IPv6 addresses, you can now expect to see +match_guaranteed = true at significantly higher rates.
+With the increase in accuracy of the basic probabilistic attribution method when using IPv6 addresses, you can now expect to see +match_guaranteed = true at significantly higher rates.
 As such, you can confidently allocate your coveted ad spend and provide personalized user experiences, knowing that you can rely on Branch to help you accurately recognize your customers everywhere.

 Ready to improve the accuracy of your linking and attribution?
 Contact our sales team today to find out how we can help!